mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 ##### New Input Methods

-I didn’t know what this was going to be and I think the reason I’m wrong on this one is that we really still don’t.
+I didn’t know what new inputs would really take off and I think the reason I’m wrong on this one is that we really _still_ don’t.
 It _looks like_ AR and VR are the way to go.
-There’s where the research, discovery and company creation is going.
-Oculus was the first to hit this big, but it’s still in nascent stages and nothing has captured a meaningful percentage of the world’s interest yet.
-Again, I think this is still coming.
+That’s where the research, discovery, and company creation is going.
+Oculus was the first to hit a small jackpot here, but the field is still in nascent stages and nothing has captured a meaningful percentage of the world’s interest yet.
+Again, I think this will still come.
 But I think I was wrong on the timeframe.
 I’m going to give it another ten years.

 **Status: Probably correct, but slow**

 ##### 2020

 Most of these were wrong, but there was some germ of truth in them that’s nice to see in retrospect.
-I’ve got a budding 2020 list as well, and it will be to see just how things look in 2030 - there’s at least as much change coming in the next decade as there was in this one!
+I’ve got a budding 2020 list coming soon, and it will be fun to see just how things look in 2030 - there’s at least as much change coming in the next decade as there was in this one!